Archive ID: 1981-051-5

 Mills South Works Steel Industry 1900-1919 (WWI Era) Other/Unknown European Descent Photograph 1981-051 Carnegie-Illinois Steel European Hats Industry Labor Lamps Lighting Mills Mustaches Offices Photograph Photographs Police South Works Steel Steel industry U.S. Steel Uniforms Windows

-Featured Curation: From Old Country to New
+Featured Exhibit: From Old Country to New

-Featured Curation: Danger in the Mills
+Featured Exhibit: Danger in the Mills